 December 5th, 1942.
-Jeanne Agouau, 22 years old, is a shepherd who lives in Aulus-les-Bains, a small village in the French Pyrenees, near the Spanish border.
-Her father has agreed to help a group of 9 Jews to cross the Pyrenees into Spain to escape the Nazi occupation of the south of France, where Jews were being deported to concentration camps.
+Jeanne Agouau, 22 years old, is a shepherd who lives in Aulus-les-Bains, a small village in the French Pyrenees, near the Catalan border.
+Her father has agreed to help a group of 9 Jews to cross the Pyrenees into Catalonia to escape the Nazi occupation of the south of France, where Jews were being deported to concentration camps.

 Jeanne’s father needs another guide and Jeanne volunteers.
 The group, along with Jeanne and her father, leave Aulus-les-Bains at 3:00 am so they will not be discovered by the German army.
 They started to ascend the Gerbet valley.

-In Spain, before they can reach this village – Tavascan in Catalonia – the group passes the Romedo lakes.
+In Catalonia, before they can reach this village – Tavascan – the group passes the Romedo lakes.
 There, Meta Weiler, the grandmother, has an accident and cannot continue walking.
 She stays behind, hiding in a cave.

 December 6th.
 They arrive at Tavascan and are met by the Guardia Civil (Spanish paramilitary police), who cannot believe they have crossed the Pyrenees in such bad weather with a small baby and think the group must have used a plane.
 They walked back towards France to look for it, and find the grandmother alive in the cave.